mairieli/mairieli/README.md

 ### Hi there 👋

-I'm Mairieli, third year PhD Student at the University of Sao Paulo.
+I'm Mairieli, postdoc at SERG, TU Delft.
 My research focusses on enhancing developers' support on pull requests activities with bots.
 If you wanna know more check my [website](http://mairieli.github.io/) or reach me out. :relaxed: